tmbuza/iMAP-part2/README.md

 <br>

-The <strong>iMAP-PART2</strong> is one of the practical user guide for providing analytical support to the microbiome research community.
+The <strong>iMAP-PART2</strong> is one of the practical user guides for providing analytical support to the microbiome research community.
 Explore more guides from the table below:

 ## Related resources